Spissable/spiss.dev/content/pages/about/index.md

 {{ dual_theme_image(light_src="about/img/profile.jpeg", dark_src="about/img/profile.jpeg", alt="Photograph of Lukas Spiss") }}

 Hi, I'm Lukas.
-I'm a software developer currently based in Porto, Portugal with roots in South Tyrol, Italy.
+I'm a software engineer currently based in Porto 🇵🇹 with roots in South Tyrol, Italy 🇮🇹.

-Besides my obvious passions for programming and Linux, I love football (Juventus FC), cooking a decent meal and visiting gaming buddies all across Europe.
+Besides my passion for software engineering, I love football (Juventus FC), cooking a decent meal and relaxing at the beach.

-If you put pineapple on your Pizza or cut your Spaghetti, you deserve to rot in hell.
-However, if you are into dark humor then treat yourself to the Netflix specials of [Daniel Sloss](https://www.netflix.com/title/80223685) - thank me later.
+If you put pineapple on pizza or cut your spaghetti, chances are that we're not gonna be friends 🙃.
+If you are into dark humor then treat yourself to the Netflix specials of [Daniel Sloss](https://www.netflix.com/title/80223685) - thank me later.

 Anyways